The Difference Between Pro Bono and Volunteer Services

 - GAAP Volunteer Services: GAAP services or "professional" services are sometimes at least partially tax deductible.

-GAAP is an acronym that means "generally accepted accounting principles."
+GAAP is an acronym that means "generally accepted accounting principals."
 These principles cover the most common practices and rules for financial reporting of business income.
 This is an important distinction because of the tax treatment of volunteered time and services.
 Normally, the Internal Revenue Service does not allow non-GAAP, non-business taxpayers to take tax deductions for the monetary value of the time they commit to volunteerism.
 If they incur expenses in volunteering, however, these may be deductible as charitable donations.

 But claiming such a deduction requires itemizing rather than claiming the standard deduction, something that is not always advantageous to all taxpayers.